Standard Form of National Characters

 The Standard Form of National Characters or the Standard Typefaces for Chinese Characters (國字標準字體 (Guózì Biāozhǔn Zìtǐ)) is the standardized form of Chinese characters set by the Ministry of Education of the Republic of China (Taiwan).

+History

+There are multiple versions of the standard, the first one released on 1982 and the second version on 1994.
+The standard is referenced by CNS 11643 which standardise new characters based on the orthography in standard, and an amendment was made to the orthography in CNS 11643 in 2024.

 Lists

-There are three lists of the Standard Form of National Characters, promulgated by Taiwan's Ministry of Education:
+There are three charts of the Standard Form of National Characters as defined in 1982, promulgated by Taiwan's Ministry of Education: